regolo-ai/regoloai-doc/regolo-docs/docs/stt.md

 # Speech To Text

-The image generation API allows you to create images based on textual descriptions, leveraging models like `FLUX.1-dev`.
+The Speech to Text (STT) API enables you to extract and transcribe text from audio files using models such as `faster-whisper-large-v3`.

 ## API Call Parameters

-* `file`: A binary file in ogg format.
+- `file`: A binary audio file in OGG format.
-* `model`: The identifier for the model used in image generation, e.g., "faster-whisper-large-v3".
+- `model`: The identifier for the model used for transcription, e.g., `faster-whisper-large-v3`.
-* `language`: A string defining the language, like `english`, `italian` etc.
+- `language`: A string specifying the language of the audio, such as `english`, `italian`, etc.

+### Important Note
-Consider that this models have a timeout so is better to split the audio in little sequences, like five minutes.
+The models have a timeout limit.
+It is recommended to split audio files into smaller segments, such as five-minute clips, to ensure optimal performance.

+## Example CURL Request

 === "CURL"